prateeshreddy/prateeshreddy.github.io/resume.md

 ### Does Prateesh have a girlfriend?

+### Who is Prateesh dating?

+Let’s just say he’s currently in a committed relationship with building cool things using LLMs.

 ### Is Prateesh single?

-### Who is Prateesh dating?

-Good question.
 Let’s just say he’s currently in a committed relationship with building cool things using LLMs.

 ### Where is Prateesh from?